A guide on how to open a bank account in Iceland from the UK, covering everything expats and international students need to know.

 If you’re hoping to avoid high exchange rates or bank transfer fees, a good solution is using Wise.
 Wise acts as an intermediary which allows your transaction to take place as a series of local transfers, versus a single, costly international one.
 Not only that, but Wise uses real mid-market exchange rates to convert your money from one currency to another.
 If you send money abroad often, Transferwise may be your most cost effective solution.

 All in all, opening a bank account in Hungary should be a fairly straightforward process.
 Having the right documents ready, you can hopefully open an account without too much hassle.

-A handy guide on how to open a bank account in China, including fees, documents and which Chinese bank is best for expats.
+A guide on how to open a European bank account online, including the documents you’ll need and how the process works.

-A handy guide on how to open a bank account in the Netherlands, including documents required, eligibility and the best Dutch banks for expats.
+A guide on how to open a bank account in Ghana from the UK, covering everything expats and international students need to know.